Dr Paul Micklethwaite

 Position: Senior Research Fellow

-Paul collaborates with sustainability-led design companies and manufacturers on knowledge transfer and research projects, for example Remarkable Pencils Ltd. and Greenworks.
+Paul collaborates with sustainability- and design-led organisations, companies and manufacturers on knowledge transfer and research projects, for example Remarkable Pencils Ltd. and Greenworks.
 Project funders have included DTI / TSB, British Council Korea, British Council China, ERDF, HEIF II, London Remade.
 He has also organised and chaired design research dissemination events and 'sustainable design' and 'sustainable business' training events for the design professions.